Supporting your apprentice

 Assigning a workplace mentor/coach is a powerful tool which can ensure your apprentice settles into their role quickly and thrives in the workplace.

 A mentor/coach is separate to a line manager and is someone who provides a support system for the apprentice.
 They can help your apprentice resolve issues quickly when they don’t feel comfortable talking to their line manager.
+You can watch our webinar to learn more about mentoring and support.

 A workplace mentor may: